 “It is said an Eastern monarch once charged his wise men to invent him a sentence, to be ever in view, and which should be true and appropriate in all times and situations.
 They presented him the words: “

-The phrase is both simple and profound.
 “And this, too, shall pass away.”
+Simple yet profound, this phrase has touched countless hearts.
 Many people attribute these powerful words to Abraham Lincoln.
 While he certainly popularized the saying, its roots stretch much deeper into the soil of ancient wisdom.
 The story behind the quote is a timeless fable about perspective, humility, and the transient nature of the human condition.
-It’s a journey that takes us from a legendary Eastern kingdom to the American Midwest.
+Understanding how it is said an eastern monarch once charged his wise men to quote origin reveals a journey that takes us from a legendary Eastern kingdom to the American Midwest.

 The Fable of the Monarch’s Ring

-The most famous origin story is a captivating folktale.
+A captivating folktale tells the most famous origin story.
 An Eastern monarch, powerful and wealthy, felt troubled by his fluctuating emotions.
 He enjoyed his triumphs immensely but felt crushed by his sorrows.
-Seeking balance, he summoned his wisest counselors.
-He charged them with a difficult task: find or create a single sentence.
-This sentence must be true and fitting in every possible situation, whether he was euphoric or in despair.
+Seeking balance, he summoned his wisest counselors and charged them with a difficult task: find or create a single sentence that would be true and fitting in every possible situation, whether he was euphoric or in despair.

-The wise men deliberated for a long time.
-They considered many profound philosophical statements.
-Finally, they returned to the monarch.
-They presented him not with a scroll, but with a simple, elegant ring.
-The king examined it and found an inscription on its surface.
-The words read, “And this, too, shall pass away.”
+For a long time, the wise men deliberated.
+They considered many profound philosophical statements before finally returning to the monarch with an elegant solution.
+Rather than presenting him with a scroll, they offered a simple ring.
+Upon examining it, the king found an inscription on its surface reading, “And this, too, shall pass away.”

 At first, the monarch was puzzled.
-But the wisdom soon became clear.
-When he felt immense pride in a great victory, a glance at the ring would remind him of humility.
-His success was temporary.
-In moments of deep grief or failure, the same words offered comfort and hope.
-His suffering would not last forever.
+But the wisdom soon became clear to him.
+When he felt immense pride in a great victory, a glance at the ring would remind him of humility—his success was temporary.
+In moments of deep grief or failure, the same words offered comfort and hope that his suffering would not last forever.
 The phrase provided perfect equilibrium for a life of highs and lows.
+Knowing that it is said an eastern monarch once charged his wise men to quote origin this way shows us the timeless power of perspective.

 A Lesson in Persian Wisdom

 While the fable is powerful, its precise origin is difficult to trace.
-Many scholars believe the story has roots in medieval Persian culture.
-They point to the works of Sufi poets as a likely source.
-These writers often explored themes of impermanence and the divine.
-The tale of the ring and its poignant message aligns perfectly with their philosophical traditions.
+Medieval Persian culture likely gave birth to this story, according to many scholars who point to the works of Sufi poets as a probable source.
+These writers often explored themes of impermanence and the divine, and the tale of the ring and its poignant message aligns perfectly with their philosophical traditions.
 The story is often traced back to the works of medieval Persian Sufi poets, such as Sanai and Attar of Nishapur, though exact attribution is debated by scholars.

-The story traveled through various cultures and languages over centuries.
-It appeared in different forms, sometimes involving a sultan, a king, or a spiritual leader.
-Yet, the core message remained unchanged.
+Over centuries, various cultures and languages carried the story forward.
+Different forms emerged, sometimes involving a sultan, a king, or a spiritual leader, yet the core message remained unchanged.
 It was a piece of universal wisdom that resonated with people everywhere.
-Its journey eventually led it to the desk of one of America’s most thoughtful presidents.
+Cultural evolution eventually led it to the desk of one of America’s most thoughtful presidents, demonstrating how it is said an eastern monarch once charged his wise men to quote origin continues across generations.

 Abraham Lincoln and the Timeless Truth

-Abraham Lincoln used this story in a notable speech.
-On September 30, 1859, he addressed the Wisconsin State Agricultural Society.
-Abraham Lincoln delivered this address before the Wisconsin State Agricultural Society in Milwaukee on September 30, 1859.
-His speech focused on agriculture, innovation, and the idea of progress.
-He used the fable to deliver a crucial warning about arrogance and the fleeting nature of success.
+Abraham Lincoln used this story in a notable speech delivered on September 30, 1859, before the Wisconsin State Agricultural Society in Milwaukee.
+His address focused on agriculture, innovation, and the idea of progress, yet he wove the ancient fable throughout to deliver a crucial warning about arrogance and the fleeting nature of success.

-Lincoln recounted the tale of the Eastern monarch and his ring.
-He told the audience that the phrase “And this, too, shall pass away” was a sobering thought.
-He warned that even in times of great prosperity and discovery, one should remember that circumstances can change.
-He urged a sense of humility and long-term perspective.
-He wanted people to avoid the trap of believing their good fortune was permanent.
+Lincoln recounted the tale of the Eastern monarch and his ring to his audience.
+He described the phrase “And this, too, shall pass away” as a sobering thought, warning that even in times of great prosperity and discovery, circumstances can change.
+He urged a sense of humility and long-term perspective, wanting people to avoid believing their good fortune was permanent.
 This application showed his deep understanding of human nature.
+Understanding it is said an eastern monarch once charged his wise men to quote origin demonstrates Lincoln’s ability to connect ancient wisdom with contemporary concerns.

 Why the Message Resonated

-Lincoln’s use of the story was masterful.
-He connected an ancient piece of wisdom to the contemporary American experience.
+Masterfully, Lincoln connected an ancient piece of wisdom to the contemporary American experience.
 He saw a nation rapidly changing and wanted to temper its ambition with a dose of reality.
 The quote served as a reminder that both good times and bad times are temporary phases.
 This perspective was especially poignant coming from a man who would soon lead the nation through its darkest and most trying period, the Civil War.
-His personal struggles with melancholy likely gave the phrase special meaning for him.
+His personal struggles with melancholy likely gave the phrase special meaning for him, reinforcing how it is said an eastern monarch once charged his wise men to quote origin holds power for those facing their greatest challenges.

 Today, the quote continues to offer solace and perspective.
-It reminds us to cherish the good moments without clinging to them.
-It also gives us strength during difficult times, assuring us that they will not last.
-From an ancient Persian poet to an American president, the simple truth of these words endures.
+It reminds us to cherish the good moments without clinging to them, and gives us strength during difficult times by assuring us that they will not last.
+From an ancient Persian poet to an American president, the simple truth of these words endures across time and culture.